Shivangi7/SampleProject1/README.md

 # SampleProject1
 This is first sample project for understanding git

-# SampleProject1
-This is first sample project for understanding git
+This is first sample project for understanding git and commit